What You Will Learn

 Compare the value of $4690 to the stated depreciation and amortization amount of $6,739.
 Look at the difference in values between 2005-2009.
 Since depreciation and amortization is a straight line approach in accounting, the amount is increasing while maintenance capital fluctuates depending on the business cycle.

 So it seems like that the method Bruce Greenwald teaches is a much more accurate representation of maintenance capex.

 The only problem I see at the moment in applying this method is that the maintenance capex remains incorrect for capex heavy companies.
 Take Conoco Philips (COP) for example.

 The maintenance capex is negtive because the PPE % of sales applied to the sale growth is very high.
 Does this mean that capex has been understated where the maintenance capex was actually $19,099+$5435=$24,535 in 2009??

 Please let me know if you have the answer to this.

 So the Greenwald method is a good one and makes sense for consistent companies but won’t work if the sales growth number is greater than the capex figure.

 The method isn’t perfect and still doesn’t seem to be able to determine the maintenance capital expenditure of commodity based businesses such as COP, ATW and NUE.

+That is how you calculate Maintenance Capital Expenditure.
 Am I doing something incorrectly?
 If so, please leave a comment.
 I would love to know.